 After it successfully revived Fox's Arrested Development in 2013, the streaming service reintroduced viewers to Fuller House on Feb.
 26 and Gilmore Girls: A Year in the Life on Nov.
 25. Netflix's popularity soared, leading fans to wonder what other shows might get another chance.

-"Cheap Thrills," by Sia Featuring Sean Paul, was the #1 song on the Billboard Hot 100 when you started on August 22, 2016.
+"Black Beatles," by Rae Sremmurd Featuring Gucci Mane, was the #1 song on the Billboard Hot 100 when you started on November 28, 2016.

 Biggest Movies of 2016

 8 O.J.: Made in America

 9 The Handmaiden